 This guide will walk you through everything you need to know about the cost of living in Canada, so you’re ready to settle down in any of the country’s six time zones.

-Once you’ve dealt with the currency exchange, you’ll have a bank account full of Canadian dollars, typically just referred to as just as dollars or by their slang name, “loonies.”
-While in Canada it’s most common to denote money with just a dollar sign ($), it’s sometimes written as C$ or Can$ to distinguish it from other dollar-based currencies.
+Once you’ve dealt with the currency exchange, you’ll have a bank account full of Canadian dollars, typically just referred to as dollars or by their slang name, “loonies.”
+While in Canada, it’s most common to denote money with just a dollar sign ($), which is sometimes written as C$ or Can$ to distinguish it from other dollar-based currencies.
 It’s also sometimes written as CAD.

 The list below shows the approximate value of Canadian dollars at the time of writing, compared to a few major currencies:

-Additionally, the following chart compares some basic costs (in Canadian dollars) across Canada and four major countries, to give you an idea of general pricing for day to day expenses.
+Additionally, the following chart compares some basic costs (in Canadian dollars) across Canada and four major countries, to give you an idea of general pricing for day to day expenses.¹

 |Comparing basic cost of living||1 bedroom flat in city centre (monthly rent)||Meal for 2 (mid-range restaurant, three courses)||Transportation (monthly pass)|

 Cities across Canada can vary widely in how expensive they are.
-The following table lists the top five most expensive cities to live in in Canada.
+The following table lists the top five most expensive cities to live in Canada.²

 - Vancouver, British Columbia